 An ALJ hearing is a good opportunity to have a disability claim heard, and individuals’ testimony about their own medical conditions can go a long way toward supporting the disability claim.
 Individuals and their attorneys also can provide new or additional medical information about the disabling condition that is the basis for their disability claim.

-When your ability to support your family and afford necessary medical care is at stake, you may need a skilled lawyer as your legal representative during an Alpharetta SSDI hearing.
+When your abilities to support your family and afford necessary medical care are at stake, you may need a skilled disability representative during an Alpharetta SSDI hearing.
 Do not allow a denial of SSDI benefits to go unchallenged.
-Call today to find out what options are available to you.
+Call our team today to find out what options are available to you.

 Contact The Khaki Law Firm Today